chriskuehl/fluffy/README.md

 storage backend you wish to use.
 There's no database, so setup is very simple.

-Once you've adjusted the configuration, you can deploy fluffy the way you deploy any Django app. fluffy is tested with Python versions 2.7 and 3.3, and is also probably compatible with other versions.
+Once you've adjusted the configuration, you can deploy fluffy the way you deploy any Flask app. fluffy is tested with Python version 3.4; it requires at least Python 3.3, though it's untested.

 Since "fluffy.cc" is just one instance of fluffy, you'll probably want to change the page headers to feature your own site.